flux-capacitor-io/flux-capacitor-io.github.io/README.md

 }
 ```

-Assuming that you’re using the default `JacksonSerializer`, here’s how you would write an upcaster for the change:
+Assuming that you're using the default `JacksonSerializer`, here's how you would write an upcaster for the change:

 ```java
 class UserUpcaster {